Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Numerical experiments

-In \cref{fig:isolated_mountain_contours}, we plot the relative vorticity field, which is given by $\zeta \coloneqq \varepsilon^{ij}\nabla_iv_j = (\partial_2 v_1 - \partial_1 v_2)/J$, at $t = 7 \text{ days}$, considering the case of $\vref = 20 \text{ m/s}$.
+at $t = 7 \text{ days}$, considering the case of $\vref = 20 \text{ m/s}$.
 The resulting contours are qualitatively similar to those presented in \cite[Fig.\ 9]{gaudreault_high_order_shallow_water_cubed_sphere_22} and \cite[Fig.\ 11]{bao_flux_form_dg_spherical_swe_14}.
 While some oscillatory behaviour is observed in the EC case, likely due to the absence of numerical dissipation, such oscillations are nevertheless smaller than those observed in \cite[Fig.\ 11b]{bao_flux_form_dg_spherical_swe_14} for a standard flux-form DG method at the same polynomial degree and resolution, despite the fact that their method made use of a dissipative interface flux.
 For our ES formulation using the interface flux in \cref{eq:flux_ec_llf}, which employs the same dissipation term and wave speed estimate used in \cite{bao_flux_form_dg_spherical_swe_14}, such oscillations are not present, suggesting that they may be the result of spurious numerical behaviour which is suppressed through the use of a flux-differencing ES formulation rather than a standard DG scheme.
-Further comparisons to results obtained using standard DG methods will be presented in \cref{sec:rossby}.
+Further comparisons to results obtained using standard DG methods will be presented in \cref{sec:barotropic_instability,sec:rossby}.